jkk111/CS4098/README.md

 7. If you are logged in as an admin you will also see 2 more administrative pieces of information about an event.

 ### Settings
+Feature 1 - I want to be able to login (change password/details/create account)
 1. To view settings, click on the menu button on the top of the screen.
 This will drop down all the menu options.
 Click on 'Settings';
 2. You should be able to see your first name and last name, as well  as your email.
 These are the values you entered when you originally signed up.
 3. If you want to change any of these, click on the field you want to change and enter the new value.
 Then click save.
 4. If you wish to change your password, click on the change password button.
 Enter your current password, and then enter the new password you want, and confirm it.
 This password can be any combination of letters and numbers.
 It has no minimum length.
 Then click the "Save changes" button.
 You can now log in using your new password instead of the old one.
 If you click into this page automatically just click on menu to exit.
 Do not save changes unless you actaully want to change your password.

 ### Create User
+Feature 8 - I want to sent invitations to a mailing list, so that people know to come and that they are invited Feature 13 - As staff, I need to register a guest for one event (including their details), so I can track what is needed for the event
 Admin Access Only
 1. Create user is for admins to create accounts for their customers.
 They should know the customers first name, last name,and email.
 2. To create a user, click on the menu button on the top of the screen.
 This will drop down all the menu options.
 Click on 'Create User'
 3. Fill in the customers first name, last name and email address.
 Initials are accepted as there is no minimal character length.
 Additionally the email field is not currently required to have a real email.

 ### Create Menu
+Feature 29 - I want to create menus
 Admin Access Only
 1. This is where the admin can create a menu for a certain event.
 2. To create a menu, click on the menu button on the top of the screen.
 This will drop down all the menu options.
 Click on 'Create menu'